 The right to membership have all Icelandic authors and foreign authors residing permanently in Iceland, having published/displayed two original or translated works.
 The works must be of an artistic and professional quality or have a hight educational and cultural value

 The Writers’ Union of Iceland has concluded agreements with the the Icelandic Publishers Association, the State Broadcasting Service, The National Centre for Educational Material, the National Theatre and other parties publishing or utilizing literary works.

-The Writers’ Union of Iceland is a member of the Federation of Icelandic Artists, the Nordic Council of Writers and translators, the Baltic Writers’ and translators’ Council, the European Writers’ Council and The International Authors Forum.
+The Writers’ Union of Iceland is a member of the Federation of Icelandic Artists, the Nordic Council of Writers and translators, the Baltic Writers’ and translators’ Council, the European Writers’ Council, The International Authors Forum, CEATL and NORNE.

 The Writers´Union hosts a programme named Skáld í skólum (Writers visiting schools) where pairs of writers collaborate in creating lively school programmes.
 They visit schools, introduce themselves and other writers, talk about literature and how writers work giving pupils interesting examples on how to use their own fantasy to enjoy themselves and be creative.
 All in all inspiring pupils too have fun reading books and writing themselves.
 The programme has been a great success with Icelandic schools and pupils age 6-16 from the year 2006.